plai-group/bibliography/README.md

 # Group Bibliography

 We keep .bib files with the scientific output of the group in this area.
+You can also upload the final version of your presentations and posters in this repository; they will be slowly transitioned to the PLAI Group website.

+You will receive a reminder every few months to update the repositories here.

 ## Group Publications Bibtex File
 The file group_publications.bib is directly linked to the website and will automatically show your work on the website.
 This means we need to standardize your entries.